 - University Trademarks

 - All words, logos, or symbols used to identify or distinguish goods or services as coming from or being affiliated with the University, whether or not they have been registered with the U.S. Patent and Trademark Office or any other authority.
-University Trademarks include the Regents Seal, the Wordmark, the Block M, and the Mascot Marks.
-The term also includes the University Colors of maroon and gold, though not every use of one or both of those colors constitutes use of a University Trademark; contact the Office of University Relations with any question about the proper use of colors.
+University trademarks include the Regents Seal, Driven to Discover, the wordmark, the block m, and the mascot marks.
+The term also includes the University colors, though not every use of one or both of those colors constitutes use of a University trademark.
+Contact the Office of University Relations with any question about the proper use of University trademarks.

 - University Unit

-- All colleges, institutes, schools, departments, offices, and centers that are a part of the University.
+- All campuses, colleges, institutes, schools, departments, offices, and centers that are a part of the University.

-- The logo that consists of “UNIVERSITY OF MINNESOTA” as a distinctive graphic design that is unique to the University and may not be replicated in type.
+- The logo that consists of the words “UNIVERSITY OF MINNESOTA” as a distinctive graphic design that is unique to the University and cannot be replicated in type.

 - Office of University Relations